Digital Workplace Services

 • Siloed multichannel experience for customers

-• Skill-based routing with basic integrations for agents
+• Skill-based routing to the agents

 H2 — Collaborative workplace